-- Another major technique that cybercriminals use is the amount asked for wires transfers.
+- Another major technique that cybercriminals use is the amount asked for wire transfers.
 The amount requested in the email should be in sync with the amount of authority the recipient has in the company.
 Higher amounts are expected to raise suspicion and escalation of the issue to the cyber cell.

 - Compromising business emails and then misusing the IDs.

 - Using custom signatures like ‘Sent from my iPad’ and ‘Sent from my iPhone’ complements the fact that the sender doesn’t have the required access to make the transaction.

 Reasons why BEC is effective

 Business Compromise Scams are carried out to target lower-level employees in the disguise of a senior employee.
 This plays on the sense of ‘fear‘ derived from natural subordination.
 The lower-level employees will hence tend to be persistent towards completing, mostly without caring for intricate details at the risk of losing time.
 So, if they are working at an organization, it wouldn’t probably be a good idea to reject or delay an order from the boss.
 If the order does actually turn out to be true, the situation would be detrimental for the employee.

 Another reason why it works is the element of urgency used by hackers.
 Adding a timeline to the email will divert the employee towards completing the task before he cares to check for details like sender authenticity.

 Business Compromise Scams Statistics

 - BEC cases have been on the rise ever since they were discovered a few years ago.
 It has been found that all of the states in the US and over 79 countries worldwide have had corporations that have been successfully targeted with Business Compromise Scams.